-- The Governing Body will approve the overall strategy for deploying pupil premium funding prepared by the Head Teacher/Head of School of each school within the Trust. - The Governing Body will hold the Head Teacher/Head of School of each school within the trust to account for implementing the school's strategy and for evaluating its impact on the achievement of targeted pupils. - The chair of the Finance Committee is designated to ensure that the pupil premium grant is used to support eligible pupils within the context of this policy. - The chair of the Standards committee is designated to evaluate the impact of increase support on the achievement of targeted pupils.
+- The Governing Body will approve the overall strategy for deploying pupil premium funding prepared by the Head Teacher/Head of School of each school within the Trust. - The Governing Body will hold the Head Teacher/Head of School of each school within the trust to account for implementing the school's strategy and for evaluating its impact on the achievement of targeted pupils. - The Governing Body will appoint a Pupil Premium Link Governor to scrutinize performance against the strategies objective throughout the academic year. - The chair of the Finance Committee is designated to ensure that the pupil premium grant is used to support eligible pupils within the context of this policy. - The chair of the Standards committee is designated to evaluate the impact of increase support on the achievement of targeted pupils.
 For each school within the trust.